avaneev/biteopt/README.md

 controlled via the `EvalFac` parameter, which adjusts method's overhead with only a minor effect on convergence property.
 Method's typical observed complexity is O(N<sup>1.6</sup>).

-## SpherOpt ##

-This is a "converging hyper-spheroid" optimization method (or hyper-sphere, depending on optimization space's bounds).
-While it is not as effective as, for example, CMA-ES, it also stands parameter space scaling, offsetting, and rotation well.
-Since version 2021.1 it is used as a companion (parallel optimizer) to BiteOpt, with excellent results.

-This method is in parts similar to SMA-ES, but instead of keeping track of per-parameter sigmas, covariance matrix, and using Gaussian sampling, SpherOpt simply selects random points on a hyper-spheroid (with a bit of added jitter at lower dimensions), which eventually converges to a point.
-This makes the method very computationally-efficient, but at the same time provides immunity to coordinate axis rotations.

-This method uses the same self-optimization technique as BiteOpt which is, however, not a vital element of the method.

-## NMSeqOpt ##

-The CNMSeqOpt class implements sequential Nelder-Mead simplex method with the "stall count" tracking.
-This optimizer is used as an additional parallel optimizer in BiteOpt.

 ## DEOpt ##